Attempted assassination of Bob Marley: Aftermath

 Despite the shooting, Marley promised he would perform one song at the Smile Jamaica Concert on 5 December at National Heroes Park, Kingston.
 In the event, Bob Marley & The Wailers played for 90 minutes.

-Depictions
+Depictions in media

-A book called A Brief History of Seven Killings by Marlon James features a fictional account of the shooting.
+A book called A Brief History of Seven Killings (2014) by Marlon James features a fictional account of the shooting.

+The documentary ReMastered: Who Shot the Sheriff?
+(2018) is about the attempted assassination.

-The biopic Bob Marley One Love features the shooting at the start of the movie.
+The biopic Bob Marley One Love (2024) features the shooting at the start of the film.